 If your experience with Thai food is going out to a Thai restaurant in the United States every month or two, then you may not be familiar with Thai recipes that are flavored with pandan.
-Seldom do these restaurants offer pandan dishes.
+Seldom do restaurants outside of Thailand offer pandan dishes.
 But in Thailand, pandan is used with a great variety of foods.

 Pandan is a plant with narrow, sword-like leaves.
 These leaves are used for Thai cuisine in a variety of ways.
 It has a very subtle flavor that’s almost impossible to describe as nothing else quite tastes like pandan.
 I describe the taste as somewhat nutty, but only somewhat.
 In other words, pandan tastes like pandan!